The Rise of Online to Offline Marketing in China

 Validation: Taking the online experience off-line means that the experience can become more communal.

-Thanks to O2O marketing enabling your business to create a personalized experience for each customer by using their purchase history, their location, and payment preferences, you can create hyper-focused recommendations that can entice your customers back to your store.
+Thanks to online to offline marketing enabling your business to create a personalized experience for each customer by using their purchase history, their location, and payment preferences, you can create hyper-focused recommendations that can entice your customers back to your store.

-O2O marketing increases foot traffic to a brick-and-mortar store.
-However, unlike other foot traffic, foot traffic gained through online initiators like advertising, incentives or to complete the purchasing process through in-store inspections or checkouts are high-intent.
+Online to offline marketing increases foot traffic to a brick-and-mortar store.
+However, unlike other foot traffic, foot traffic gained through online initiators like advertising, incentives or completing the purchasing process through in-store inspections or checkouts is high intent.
 This means they’re more likely to make a purchase.